They Shoot Horses, Don't They? (film): Critical response

 The movie is far from being perfect, but it is so disturbing in such important ways that I won't forget it very easily, which is more than can be said of much better, more consistent films ...
 The movie is by far the best thing that Pollack has ever directed (with the possible exception of The Scalphunters).
 While the cameras remain, as if they had been sentenced, within the ballroom, picking up the details of the increasing despair of the dancers, the movie becomes an epic of exhaustion and futility.

 Variety said, "Puffy-eyed, unshaven, reeking of stale liquor, sweat and cigarettes, Young has never looked older or acted better.
 Fonda ... gives a dramatic performance that gives the film a personal focus and an emotionally gripping power."

+Stanley Kauffmann of The New Republic described the film as "quite hollow".